ch-sophie/random-quotes-generator/README.md

 # A random quotes generator

-## The mission:
+### The mission:
-Build a random quote machine using a framework - React JS
+Make a random quotes generator that displays a random quote to the user every time they press a button.
+I added the time and a greeting according to the time, if it is the morning or the afternoon.

+**Framework used: React JS**

 #### Dependencies installed:
 - axios
 - moment

 #### Project deployed via gh-pages: